-The Azure Cross-Platform Command-Line Interface (xplat-cli) provides cross-platform commands for working with Azure, including support for managing deployment slots on Azure Web Sites.
+The Azure CLI provides cross-platform commands for working with Azure, including support for managing Web App deployment slots.

-For information about the Azure web sites in the current subscription, call azure site list, as in the following example.
+For information about the web apps in the current subscription, call azure site list, as in the following example.

-To create a site slot for any web site in Standard mode, call azure site create and specify the name of an existing site and the name of the slot to create, as in the following example.
+To create a deployment slot, call azure site create and specify the name of an existing web app and the name of the slot to create, as in the following example.

 To enable source control for the new slot, use the --git option, as in the following example.

-To make the updated deployment slot the production site, use the azure site swap command to perform a swap operation, as in the following example.
-The production site will not experience any down time, nor will it undergo a cold start.
+To make the updated deployment slot the production app, use the azure site swap command to perform a swap operation, as in the following example.
+The production app will not experience any down time, nor will it undergo a cold start.